We have different types of hair on our body, for example, arms have fine, leg and pubic hair thicker and underarms hair coarse and dark.

 Most Frequently Asked Question

 Does epilation thin hair over time?

-Continuous epilation thin hair over time because it pulls out hair forcefully and hair follicles get damaged each time and over a long period of time hair gets finer and finer and in the end disappears.
+Continuous epilation thins hair over time because it pulls out hair forcefully and hair follicles get damaged each time over a long period of time hair gets finer and finer and in the end, disappears.
 But, everyone is not that lucky.
 But, it will make the hair finer for everyone over a period of time.